verbb/image-resizer/README.md

 Image Resizer is a Craft plugin that resizes your assets when they are uploaded.
 This allows huge images to be resized so as not to use up unnecessary disk space, but still kept at a reasonable resolution.
 This plugin is not a replacement for using image transforms throughout your site.

+## Download

+While Craft 3 is still in beta, you'll need to use Composer to download and install the plugin.

+1. Open your terminal and go to your Craft project:

+        cd /path/to/project

+2. Then tell Composer to load the plugin:

+        composer require verbb/image-resizer

+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Image Resizer.

 ## Documentation

 Visit the [Image Resizer Plugin page](https://verbb.io/craft-plugins/image-resizer) for all documentation, guides, pricing and developer resources.